cartesi/logger-dlib/README.md

 Logger Dlib is the combination of the On-chain Logger and the Off-chain Logger module that together provide anyone the ability to submit their data and retrieve the data later with its merkle tree root hash.
 The on-chain contracts are written in Solidity, the off-chain module is written in Python, the migration script is written in Javascript (with the help of [Truffle](https://github.com/trufflesuite/truffle)), and the testing scripts are written in Python.

 The best way to use the Logger Dlib is through the grpc interface, which are defined in the submodule `/grpc-interfaces/`.
-A grpc server and test client are implemented in Python in the project root directory: `logger-server`, `logger-tests`.
+A grpc server and test client are implemented in Python in the `server` directory: `logger_server.py`, `test_client.py`.

 ## On-chain Logger
 (contracts directory)